SonniesEdge/inuitcss-guide/README.md

 # The helpless developer's guide to InuitCSS
 Demystifying the InuitCSS experience.

-[The official guide](https://github.com/inuitcss/getting-started) doesn't really cut it when it comes to explaining how to use the latest, ultra-modular version of [InuitCSS](https://github.com/inuitcss).
-Here's something that hopefully makes things a bit easier to understand.
+[The official guide](https://github.com/inuitcss/getting-started) makes some big assumptions when it comes to explaining how to use the latest, ultra-modular version of [InuitCSS](https://github.com/inuitcss).
+This document attempts to expose the documentation in a way that is easier to understand.

 ## Philosophy
 InuitCSS is based on the Inverted Triangle philiosphy of CSS inheritence, an attempt to express best practice in large-scale web projects.
 The rules at the top should be extremely generic, while those at the bottom should be ultra-specific overrides.